 There is a laid-back charm to Darwin that you don’t find in most cities.
 Darwin is also one of the most culturally diverse cities in the world, and its proximity to South-East Asia has had a huge influence on its food scene.
 This mix of cultures and relaxed vibe is celebrated twice a week at the Mindil Beach Sunset Market from the last Thursday in April to the last Thursday in October.
 You'll smell the amazing aromas before you see the stalls selling Thai, Indonesian and Sri Lankan street food, which patrons then take down to the sand so they can watch the sun set over the Arafura Sea.

 The rapidly growing Brisbane food scene has taken café staples, such as Bircher muesli and banana bread, and applied a fine dining finesse to create an original style of food that's spreading throughout the Queensland capital.
-The team at Sourced Grocer was one of the first to do an upmarket take on café staples that seems perfectly matched to the laid-back nature of Brisbane, and now its new restaurant Gauge is winning a swag of awards.
+The team at Sourced Grocer was one of the first to do an upmarket take on café staples that seems perfectly matched to the laid-back nature of Brisbane, and now its standalone restaurant Gauge is winning a swag of awards for its inventive dishes, like the garlic bread with burnt vanilla and brown butter.
 Try the brunch menu at Bare Bones Society for another example of high end café fare.
 This reinvention of favourites, coupled with a big increase in people relocating to this part of Australia, is fast turning the city into Australia's newest foodie destination.